cllckn/information-and-communication-technologies/module7/README.md

 - `www.example.com` → Website domain
 - `/about` → Specific resource (page, file, function etc.)

-A URL acts as an address that identifies and retrieves web resources, enabling users to navigate the internet efficiently.
+**Applications can identify and send requests to a resource using the URL.**

 ### Client Server Architecture